nagarjunpl/Pes-ada-lab/README.md

 # 💻 ADA Lab Programs - Design and Analysis of Algorithms

 Welcome to the **ADA Lab Programs** repository!
-This contains a curated collection of 10 essential programs from the Design and Analysis of Algorithms (ADA) lab, typically part of computer science engineering curricula.
+This contains a curated collection of 10 essential programs from the Design and Analysis of Algorithms (ADA) lab, typically part of computer science engineering curriculam.

 ---